neroist/nova/DOCS.md

 nova rgb 217 140 180
 ```

-## View
+## Picker
-`view` is a command for viewing a specific color property of a device (e.g. color or color-temp).
-This command is a beta for a "`picker`" command of some sort which allows you to pick a color through a GUI.
+Pick a color through a GUI and set it to `device`'s color

 ### Options
 <`-d`, `--device`> `device` - **Type: int/integer.
 Optional.**